Zenqlo/iCloudFix/README.md

    - The task will then automatically run when the system is idle for 1 minute.

 ### Uninstall
-Uninstall by removing the Scheduled Task in Taskschedular and your Task Schedular folder.
+Uninstall by removing the scheduled task *"iCloudFix"* in Taskschedular and your Task Schedular folder *%APPDATA%\iCloudFix*.

 ## Configuration